logo

 The first detailed study of housecat nasal airways confirms that cats have incredible noses similar to dogs and are 100 times better at smelling than amphibians.

-However, their independent nature may make them less willing to cooperate in tasks like helping sniff out crime.
+However, their independent nature may make them less willing to cooperate in tasks like helping to sniff out crime.

 The first detailed study of housecat nasal airways confirms that cats have incredible noses similar to dogs and are 100 times better at smelling than amphibians.